2017 Course Maps (2018 maps will be posted when the course is certified)

 There will be race day registration starting at 6:00 AM.
 It will be located close to the finish line.
 Start time is 7:30 AM for the half-marathon, 10K, and 5K.

-Packet pickup is available at the Lodge of Four Seasons from 4:00-9:00pm on Friday, Saturday 24.
+Packet pickup will be available on Friday, March 23rd.
+Location TBA.
 Pickup is also available race morning until 7:00am.

 Here are the permission waivers that must be filled out and brought with you on the race day.